-- The Best Man (or Groom's Honor Attendant)
+The Best Man

-- The Maid of Honor (or Bride's Honor Attendant)
+The Maid of Honor

-If it was a joint effort to pay for the wedding, all of the parents may stand together as one of them gives a welcome on behalf of them all.
-If the couple has paid for the wedding entirely, then they can give this speech but should omit any toasting.
+If it was a joint effort to pay for the wedding, all of the parents may stand together as one of them gives a greeting on behalf of them all.
+If the couple has paid for the wedding entirely, then they can give this speech but it would be more appropriate to omit any toasting.

-- The Happy Couple
+The Happy Couple

-If only the groom gives the toast, he will first thank the guests, and then his parents.
-He not only thanks his new spouse's parents, but he also expresses his happiness at being a part of their family.
-He finishes by turning to his bride, saying how proud he is to be her husband and how much he loves her.
-(And hopefully they finish off with a loving kiss!)
+If only the groom gives the toast, he can first thank the guests, and then his parents.
+He can not only thank his new spouse's parents but also express his happiness at being a part of their family.
+He will often finish by turning to his bride, saying how proud he is to be her husband and how much he loves her.
+(And hopefully, they finish off with a loving kiss!)

 Who Shouldn't Give a Wedding Toast

-- Tell your DJ or band leader not to give the mike to any unauthorized would-be toasters – even if they're not drunk, you don't need to allow anyone and everyone who's feeling loquacious to take the floor.
+- Tell your DJ or band leader not to give the mike to any unauthorized would-be toasters.
+Even if they're not drunk, you don't need to allow anyone and everyone who's feeling loquacious to take the floor.
 Save the honor for your nearest and dearest, and let other wellwishers express their feelings in a card!

 - If you're looking at your reception timeline, you may prefer to save more time for dancing, mingling, or eating, rather than having so many wedding toasts.
 You're not even required to have any at all.
 More commonly, however, is to just have the best man's speech, saving any other tributes for the rehearsal dinner.